2016 Film Submission Guidelines

 Late Submission Deadline and Fees

-Late submission must be postmarked by December 1st, 2014
+Late submission must be postmarked or a digital download must be provided by December 1st, 2015

 Films under 30 minutes in length: $100 (per film)